-- Non-discrimination/equality before the law: same access as others to services - Rights to education and health: same access to HIV prevention education and information and healthcare services, including STI services and condoms - Liberty, security of person and freedom from cruel, inhuman and degrading treatment: freedom from violence, including sexual violence, freedom from mandatory testing - .
-Right to participate in public life: participation in the formulation and implementation of HIV policy - Close by inviting participants to share how this activity helped them to understand the application of human rights to HIV.
+- Non-discrimination/equality before the law: same access as others to services - Rights to education and health: same access to HIV prevention education and information and healthcare services, including STI services and condoms - Liberty, security of person and freedom from cruel, inhuman and degrading treatment: freedom from violence, including sexual violence; freedom from mandatory testing - Right to participate in public life: participation in the formulation and implementation of HIV policy - 9.
+Close by inviting participants to share how this activity helped them to understand the application of human rights to HIV.

-You may wish to prepare copies of the presentation for participants to follow, even if you are using an overhead projector in the event of technical difficulties or power failure.
-See Appendix 4: HIV and Human Rights.
+You may wish to prepare copies of the presentation for participants to follow even if you are using an overhead projector.
+You may also wish to review Appendix 2: HIV and Human Rights.